 - Has entire Linux software stack available

 - Can be programmed i.e.; using variety of languages

 Arduino : It is used to create elements, connecting to devices, and interacting with both hardware and software.
 It helps both to control an element, i.e.; to read the information from a source, and convert the information into an action such as writing what to type on a display.

 Raspberry Pi : It is used to gives all the basic abilities of a normal computer.
 The SD card inserted into the slot and the board acts as the hard drive for the Raspberry Pi.

 How Pantech overview the difference between Arduino & Raspberry Pi?

-Pantech eLearning help to overview the difference between Arduino & Raspberry Pi.
-Pantech eLearning offers i.e.; internships, courses, workshops and projects on Arduino & Raspberry Pi.
+Pantech eLearning help to overview the differences and Pantech eLearning offers internships, courses, workshops and projects on Arduino & Raspberry Pi.

-It helps to understand what an Arduino and Raspberry Pi is and for what it is used.
+Difference between an Arduino and a Raspberry Pi helps to understand what it is and for what it is used.
 It helps to learns how to use an Arduino safely to build own innovative project with Arduino and also help to learn how to line up the Raspberry Pi environment, i.e.; get a Linux OS running, and execute some basic code.